librenms/librenms/doc/Developing/os/Health-Information.md

 This document will guide you through adding health / sensor information for your new device.

-Currently we have support for the following health metrics along with the values we expect to see the data in:
+Currently, we have support for the following health metrics along with the values we expect to see the data in:

 | Class                           | Measurement                 |